GholProfessional/PKI-Portfolio-Tara-Gholston/labs/week-05/submissions/lab-01-generate-csr.md

 2. Lab-01 step 3 - cannot generate a CSR file.
 Please see Challenges/Troubleshoot section below.

-3. Lab-01 step 4 - not able to inspect the CSR file and provide my answers to what the Certificate Subject's fields since I cannot          generate a CSR file.
+3. Lab-01 step 4 - not able to inspect the CSR file and provide my answers to what the Certificate Subject's fields of Common Name, Organization, etc. since I cannot generate a CSR file.

-4.
+4. Lab-01 step 5 - cannot self sign the Certificate.
+Please see Challenges/Troubleshoot section below.

-5.
+5. Lab-01 step 6 - not able to inspect the Self Sign Certificate file and provide my answers to what is the Certificate's Subject, Issuer, Validity: Not Before and Not After, and Public Key Algorithm as well as RSA Public Key.

-6.
+6. Lab-01 step 7 (Compare CSR to Signed Certificate) - not able to extract the Public Key from the Certificate as well as cannot complete the following two steps of Public Key extracted from Private Key and compare them.
+Please see Challenges/Troubleshoot section below.

 ---